abhinavagrawal1995/JT-file-parser/README.md

 Project includes a folder called "data"
 Store all JT files there.
+P.S. : Currently only works with 1 JT file at a time sample jt files in "samples" folder

 Run jcadlibrun.jar to export jt info to files.
 Run blendit.py in blender to import the info into blender